 Academic Excellence·Practitioners' Expertise·Industry Compliance

-Our AI governance frameworks are grounded in peer-reviewed scientific monographs—specifically *AI Ethics: A Historical-Comparative Approach* (Edward Elgar Publishing, 2026)—moving beyond industry-sponsored whitepapers to deliver rigorous scholarly validation.
+Our AI governance frameworks are grounded in peer-reviewed scientific monographs—specifically *AI Ethics: A Historical-Comparative Approach* ([Edward Elgar Publishing, forthcoming 2026](https://www.e-elgar.com/shop/gbp/artificial-intelligence-ethics-9781035340132.html))—moving beyond industry-sponsored whitepapers to deliver rigorous scholarly validation.

-Every claim on this page is grounded in published research, verified data, and operational evidence.
+Our work is grounded in published research, verified data, and operational evidence.

 Wales, UK · Est. 1822